ibexa/documentation-developer/docs/search/criteria_reference/customprice_criterion.md

 ## Limitations

-The `CustomPrice` Criterion is not available in the Legacy Search engine.
+The `CustomPrice` Criterion isn't available in the Legacy Search engine.

 ## Example